JomiWusu/JomiWusu/README.md

 -  In my freetime I like playing games one of my favorite game is assassins creed black flag
 -  I also love working out and running while listening to music

-Check out my projects below!
+Thank you for reading and check out my projects below!

 ---